GabrielLanzarini/links_verify/README.md

 ## Project Description
 <img src="./img/initialPage.png" alt="Initial Page">

-**Links_verify** is a simple and effective application to check the validity of URLs.
+**Link_verify** is a simple and effective application to check the validity of URLs.
 With this tool, you can easily verify if the links you have are active and accessible, saving time and ensuring a positive experience for users.

 ## Key Features